 The Snake Mountain South forest block extends south into northwest Cornwall from Bridport.
 The block provides a connection to the larger forest block around the Snake Mountain peak on the Addison-Weybridge town line.
-Parts of that larger forest block are owned by the Vermont Fish & Wildlife Department as a Wildlife Management Area, and other pieces are owned by The Nature Conservancy.
-The portion in Cornwall is west of Snake Mountain Road and is privately owned.
+Parts of that larger forest block are owned by the Vermont Fish & Wildlife Department as a Wildlife Management

-40 Engstrom, Brett.
+&lt;sup>40 Engstrom, Brett.
 An Ecological Inventory of Cornwall, Vermont.
-Cornwall Conservation Commission, May 2015, https://cornwallvt.com/conservation/inventory/Cornwall_NRI_Report_Final_2015.pdf.
+Cornwall Conservation Commission, May 2015, https://cornwallvt.com/conservation/inventory/Cornwall\NRI\Report\Final\2015.pdf.
 77